LucasBorboleta/pijersi/pijersi-en-short-format.md

 A stack is limited to any 2 cubes of the same color, except that a “wise” cube only stacks on top of a “wise” cube.

+A stack is unbuilt by moving the cube at its top (respecting the moving rules).

 ## Moving rules

 A cube, alone or at the top of a stack, moves from a single space, either to an empty space or to an occupied space to stack on top of another cube (respecting the stacking rules) or to capture an opposing cube or stack (respecting the capturing rules that are explained below).